sitegeist/Sitegeist.CsvPO/README.md

 - CsvPO will use the current locale and if this is not found if traverses up the configured localisation fallback chain
 - Missing translations will render the requested key in Production context and "-- i18n-add/translate __key__ --" in Development.

+## Caching

+Translations are cached in the `Sitegeist_CsvPO_TranslationCache` Cache.
+A file monitor will invalidate the caches whenever a .csv file is changed inside a Fusion Folder of any Flow-Package.

+If you are storing the translation csv files in another place make sure to call `./flow cache:flushone Sitegeist_CsvPO_TranslationCache` after changing a translation.csv.

 ### Installation

 Sitegeist.CsvPO is available via packagist.
 Just run `composer require sitegeist/csvpo`.